Exton, Rutland: Church of St Peter and St Paul

 The large Church of England parish church St Peter & St Paul lies within the park and contains a collection of monuments including work by Joseph Nollekens.
-It is a impressive medieval parish church, built in the 13th and 14th centuries.
+It is an impressive medieval parish church, built in the 13th and 14th centuries.
 The church is a Grade I listed building.

 There is a fine marble monument by Grinling Gibbons, dating from 1685, showing Baptist Noel, 3rd Viscount Campden, with his fourth wife, Elizabeth Bertie, and carvings of his 19 children.
 In 1954, the tomb was the subject of a design by John Piper, later adapted as a textile design by David Whitehead Ltd.

 Other monuments in the church include: